 California CDL- Driver Safety Guidelines

 People who wish to drive a commercial vehicle would need a CDL driver’s license .
 Driving safely is very much essential whether you are a CDL driver or any other class driver.
-A general knowledge of safe driving along with abiding the traffic rules and regulations is very essential for all CDL drivers.
-The candidate will have to pass the test (both written as well as behind the wheels test) on the safety information in order to obtain a CDL license.
+General knowledge of safe driving along with abiding by the traffic rules and regulations is very essential for all CDL drivers.
+The candidate will have to pass the test (both written as well as behind-the-wheels test) on the safety information in order to obtain a CDL license.
 Having appropriate knowledge on hazardous materials and wastes is also necessary for a candidate wishing to become a CDL driver.
 DMV publishes Safety guidelines here

 Backing with a Trailer

-You must turn the steering wheel towards the direction of journey when backing a car, truck or bus.
-However, when backing trailer it is necessary to turn the steering wheel in the opposite direction.
+You must turn the steering wheel towards the direction of the journey when backing a car, truck, or bus.
+However, when backing the trailer it is necessary to turn the steering wheel in the opposite direction.
 After the trailer starts, the steering wheel should be turned in the opposite direction.
 Using mirrors will help you detect your position and correct the direction you are turning.
 If the trailer is getting off from the proper path, you can correct the drift immediately.
-When backing your truck, make sure to use pull ups to reposition the vehicle.
+When backing your truck, make sure to use pull-ups to reposition the vehicle.
 If there are blind spots, you must invariably use a helper.
-However, make sure you work out your own hand signals which are understandable by both the parties.
+However, make sure you work out your own hand signals which are understandable by both parties.